MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/content-marketplace.md

 # Content Marketplace

-**Community Training (MCT)** allows users to import courses to their training portal via the Content Marketplace.
+**Community Training (CT)** allows users to import courses to their training portal via the Content Marketplace.
 Content Marketplace is a catalogue of top-notch training material from Microsoft available at your fingertips from the admin view.
 It includes material on digital literacy, soft skills, Office 365, Azure cloud to the latest in-demand technological tools.

-## Content Providers in MCT Content Marketplace
+## Content Providers in CT Content Marketplace

-MCT currently includes content from **Microsoft Learn** and **Skills for Job**.
+CT currently includes content from **Microsoft Learn** and **Skills for Job**.

 ### Microsoft Learn